-I am very fortunate to usually have a wonderful selection of apples in my kitchen that have come straight from my neighbour's farm in Elgin.
-This past week it was the last of the Granny Smith Apples, as the season has come to an end.
-Apart from making my own apple sauce, I enjoy making something sweet and tasty with them, so this week it was Apple Crumble, done my way.
+I used to live next door to a wonderful couple who owned an apple farm in the beautiful Elgin valley, close to Cape Town in South Africa.
+They would frequently drop off a box of fresh, crisp apples for us to enjoy.
+Apart from making my own apple sauce, I also used to enjoy making something sweet and tasty with them, frequently in the form of Apple Crumble, done my way.
 This dish is my own nutty version of traditional Apple Crumble.
 It is sweet but not too sweet with just the perfect amount of crunch and yummy cinnamon flavour.
 Reasonably healthy and simple to make, you can easily whip this up for afternoon tea.
+I no longer get to enjoy those apples, but still continue to whip this easy pudding up on a Sunday afternoon for my family.
+Over the years I have varied the filling, adding a combination of berries at times and even peaches when they are in season.
+Feel free to experiment with your own favourite fruits, if you so wish.

 6 Large Green Granny Smith Apples